cduck/aperture-scripting/README.md

 *mirror* is a boolean, indicating whether the text will read normally from left to right (if false) or be mirrored horizontally (if true).
 This is useful to draw text on bottom images.
 Note that is *mirror* is true and *halign* is `'left'`, it's the text right-most edge that will actually be on *x*.
 # 5 - Examples

 Here are some progressively more complex example scripts showing how you can use Aperture Scripting.
+To run them, copy the code in a text file and save that file, for example under the name `"panel.cfg"`.
+Then run that file through a Lua interpreter from your shell:

+    lua panel.cfg

+You might need to configure your `LUA_PATH` environment variable to let Lua find the Aperture Scripting modules.
+If you downloaded a Gerber Viewer package on Windows, you can simply run the lua.exe program from a command line:

+    "D:\path\to\Gerber Viewer\lua.exe" panel.cfg

 ## 5.1 - Loading a board